 University of Nebraska-Lincoln

-Applications for the upcoming Fall or Spring Semester student teaching must be received no later than 3:00PM on February 15th or September 20th.
-Return the completed application to 116 Henzlik Hall, PO Box 880371, University of Nebraska-Lincoln, Lincoln, NE 68588-0371 or send electronically to fieldexperiences@unl.edu.
+Applications for the upcoming Fall or Spring Semester student teaching must be received no later than 3:00PM on the dates provided.
+Return the completed application to 116 Henzlik Hall, PO Box 880371, University of Nebraska-Lincoln, Lincoln, NE 68588.

-Answer the following questions on the basis of work you will have completed when you begin student teaching.

 Name UNL Identification #